sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 So how bad is it?
 The answer is shown as the solid black line in :numref:`fig-adapt`, and it’s *astoundingly* bad.
 If you peek at your data after every single observation, there is a 49\% chance that you will make a Type I error.
 That’s, um, quite a bit bigger than the 5\% that it’s supposed to be.
 By way of comparison, imagine that you had used the following strategy.
 Start collecting data.
-Every single time an observation arrives, run a :doc:`Bayesian *t*-test <../Ch16/Ch16_Bayes_5>` and look at the Bayes factor.
-I’ll assume that `Johnson (2013) <../Other/References.html#johnson-2013>`__ is right, and I’ll treat a Bayes factor of 3:1 as roughly equivalent to a *p*-value of 0.05.\ [#]_ This time around, our trigger happy researcher uses the following procedure.
+Every single time an observation arrives, run a :doc:`Bayesian *t*-test <Ch16_Bayes_5>` and look at the Bayes factor.
+I’ll assume that :ref:`Johnson (2013) <Johnson_2013>` is right, and I’ll treat a Bayes factor of 3:1 as roughly equivalent to a *p*-value of 0.05.\ [#]_ This time around, our trigger happy researcher uses the following procedure.
 If the Bayes factor is 3:1 or more in favour of the null, stop the experiment and retain the null.
 If it is 3:1 or more in favour of the alternative, stop the experiment and reject the null.
 Otherwise continue testing.
 Now, just like last time, let’s assume that the null hypothesis is true.
 What happens?
 As it happens, I ran the simulations for this scenario too, and the results are shown as the dashed line in :numref:`fig-adapt`.
 It turns out that the Type I error rate is much much lower than the 49\% rate that we were getting by using the orthodox *t*-test.

 In some ways, this is remarkable.
 The entire *point* of orthodox null hypothesis testing is to control the Type I error rate.
 Bayesian methods